NASW Board of Directors

 Darrell Wheeler, PhD, ACSW, MPH

-Since joining NASW in 1986, he has been active at both the chapter and national levels.
+Since joining NASW in 1986, he has been active at the chapter and national levels.
 He has held positions as National Board Vice President, National Board Region II Representative; NASW NYC Chapter Board Member, Chair of the National Health Section Committee, Member of the National Finance Committee, and Co-chair of the National Committee on Lesbian, Gay, Bisexual, and Transgender Issues.

-In addition to his NASW membership, he is a member of the Council on Social Work Education, the American Public Health Association, the Association for Community Organization and Social Administration, and the New York Academy of Medicine.
+He is a member of the Council on Social Work Education, the American Public Health Association, the Association for Community Organization and Social Administration, and the New York Academy of Medicine.